 The bill introduces significant amendments to the Florida statutes concerning the Department of Highway Safety and Motor Vehicles.
-It establishes a new section, 316.88, which prohibits the sale of service appointments for department services unless authorized in writing by the department or a tax collector.
-Additionally, it allows tax collectors to deliver certificates of title and other documents by mail or in person and act as authorized agents for certain applications.
-A key feature of the bill is the creation of a lifetime disabled parking permit for individuals with permanent disabilities, which streamlines the renewal process by eliminating the need for additional documentation upon renewal.
+It establishes a new section, 316.88, which prohibits the sale of service appointments for department services unless authorized in writing by the department or a tax collector acting as an authorized agent.
+Additionally, it allows tax collectors to deliver certificates of title and process certain applications as authorized agents.
+The bill also mandates the issuance of lifetime disabled parking permits for individuals with permanent disabilities, streamlining the renewal process and ensuring these permits do not expire.
+It revises the requirements for disabled parking permits, allowing lifetime permits for those with permanent dismemberment or amputation, and specifies that validation stickers will indicate that they do not expire.

 Statutes affected: